ad1tyaaa/100days/round-1.md

 **Progress :** Continued on and finished Binary Search.
 And, that's it.

 **Final Progress :** So, I still didn't have internet.
 My mobile data decided to work properly today so I was able to continue, but well, all I did was finish Binary Search (theory part) today.
 Will solve problems tomorrow. 😢

+## day 16 : 25 September

+**Progress :** Solved 3 Binary Search problems.

+**Final Thoughts :** Internet finally started working today.
+But, it started working late at night, around 8pm, and I had to work without it before it.
+After it started working again I went ahead and did a lot of studying.
+Well, I did put in 3-4 hours today, but, I did all that just to manage to solve 3 LeetCode problems, they were Medium level though.
+But, i don't know how to feel about this.
+I am putting the time, but, when I compare the progress with the amount of time, I feel dumb for using up so much time for doing "little ?" 😣😣😣